DUNE/dune-justin/docs/security_model.md

 covers writing and file creation: every DUNE member is able to read DUNE files.

-The scopes are also used to control write access to jobscripts in the [Jobscripts Library](jobscripts_library.md) and the ability to modify workflows to process files.
-Each jobscript in the library must be associated with a scope and each workflow may be assigned to a scope and that must be the case if the workflow needs to create files within a scope.
-This allows working group production teams, for example, to collaborate on jobscripts and on managing running workflows.
+The scopes are also used to control write the ability to modify workflows to process files.

 ## Credentials in justIN jobs